SanCrystal/Tru-Elect/README.md

 - Once installation is completed, return to the dashboard and click `new project`.

-- Select the Team-SALD organization and select the TruElect repo to import the project.
+- Select the Team-LADS organization and select the TruElect repo to import the project.

 - Enter the relevant details and click `Deploy`.